 Each Country Is Unique

-Even among the almost 200 countries that belong to the Berne Treaty, not all of these countries grant creators and copyright owners the same rights.
+Not all countries that are members of the Berne Treaty grant creators and copyright owners the same rights.
 Common rights are the rights of:

 - Adaptation and translation